Pushpinder Saini

 Sir Pushpinder Singh Saini (born 26 February 1968) is a British High Court judge.

 Saini was born in Nairobi, Kenya and educated at Dormers Wells High School in Southall and attended Corpus Christi College, Oxford, completing a BA and the postgraduate BCL, graduating with a first in both.

 He was called to the bar at Gray's Inn in 1991 and practised from Blackstone Chambers.
 He took silk in 2008 and was appointed a deputy High Court judge in 2017.

 On 1 October 2019, Saini was appointed a judge of the High Court and assigned to the Queen's Bench Division.
 He took the customary knighthood in the same year.

+On 12 June 2026, it was announced that Saini was to be appointed a judge of the Court of Appeal, assigned to the Criminal Division.

 In 1996, he married Gemma White with whom he has a son and a daughter.